Most popular songs that never won a Grammy

-Flo Rida’s early aughts smash hit “Low” remains nearly just as popular today as it was over a decade ago.
-Upon its release, the track, which is about a girl the crooners met in a strip club, topped the charts in America, Canada, France, Brazil, Australia, and New Zelaand.
-Today, it still gets play at bars and parties around the country.
+Flo Rida's early aughts smash hit "Low" remains nearly just as popular today as it was more than a decade ago.
+Upon its release, the track, which is about a girl the artists met in a strip club, topped the charts in America, Canada, France, Brazil, Australia, and New Zealand.
+Today, it still gets played at bars and parties around the country.

 #10.
 'Le Freak' by Chic

 After being rejected at Studio 54 on New Year's Eve 1977, Bernard Edwards and Nile Rodgers wrote "Le Freak" as a reply to the doorman who turned them away.
 In their original draft of the song, the word "freak" was a four-letter expletive, but upon recording the track they changed the f-bomb to a more radio-friendly alternative.
 After the band's song held the #1 spot on the Billboard charts for six straight weeks, the group never again had trouble entering the infamous nightclub.

 #9.
 'You Were Meant for Me/Foolish Games' by Jewel

 When she wrote "You Were Meant for Me/Foolish Games," country crooner Jewel was homeless and living out of her car.
 Upon the track's release in 1996, the song became the most-played song on the radio and Atlantic Records' bestselling single ever.
 As a result, Jewel became the first Atlantic Records artist to grace the cover of Time magazine, earning enough to leave homelessness a distant memory.

 You may also like: What 50 famous musical acts looked like at the start of their careers

 #8.
 'Tonight's the Night (Gonna Be Alright)' by Rod Stewart